Dr4gon/riversurf.academy.AI/README.md

 ### Development Environment

-- Install dependencies

-`npm install`
+- Create the image with current code

+`docker build -t frontend .`

-- Start the Server
+- Start the container and run the image

-`npm run standalone`
+`docker run -it -p 5173:5173 frontend`

 ## Version history

+### 0.6

+- Configure docker container
+- Integrate OpenAI interface for dialog capabilities with page visitors

 ### 0.5